Scope of ASHES

 Conflicts of Interest

-It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, and to e-mail these PC members to the ASHES PC chairs Stefan Katzenbeisser and Patrick Schaumont until the submission deadline.
+During submission of a research paper, the submission site will request information about conflicts of interest of the paper’s authors with program committee (PC) members.
+It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, according to the following definition.
 A paper author has a conflict of interest with a PC member if and only if one or more of the following conditions holds:

 - The PC member is a co-author of the paper.

 - The PC member has been a co-worker in the same company or university within the past two years.

 - The PC member has been a collaborator within the past two years.

 - The PC member is or was the author’s primary thesis advisor, no matter how long ago.

 - The author is or was the PC member’s primary thesis advisor, no matter how long ago.